My Top 10 Video Games of All Time - Personal Top 10 Games

 Mordor 2: Darkness Awakening on PC

-A relatively unknown game, unfinished I think, which I picked up as a shareware version on a magazine cover disk.
+A relatively unknown game, unfinished, I think, which I picked up as a shareware version on a magazine cover disk.
 It was a dungeon crawler where you build a party of adventurers and head into the dungeon to explore.
-I forget the story, I don't think it was story rich, but it did have a fantastic character progression system and a dungeon-crawling system.
-The game featured lots of various windows for characters, encounters, inventory management and so on and has really stuck with me.
-They did several remakes (Infinite Worlds, Depths of Dejenol, Demise: Rise of the Ku'Tan), or continuing development but I don't think it was ever finished and released a full product.
+I forget the story.
+It was story-rich but had a fantastic character progression and dungeon-crawling system.
+The game featured many windows for characters, encounters, inventory management, and so on, and it stuck with me.
+They did several remakes (Infinite Worlds, Depths of Dejenol, Demise: Rise of the Ku'Tan) or continuing development.
+However, it was never finished and released as a full product.

 4 - Elder Scrolls Online (2014, PC)